30 Things You Always Believed That Aren’t True

 There are some bits of information you pick up along the way in life that are easily accepted as fact.
 In many cases, they’re so seemingly insignificant, it seems wild that anyone would make them up.
 Unfortunately, if you get enough people hearing and repeating the same piece of misinformation, it’s bound to go from idle gossip to indisputable fact in some of their minds.
 But it’s time to set the record straight.

 Have a look at these supposed facts that actually aren’t true and find out just how far astray you’ve been led by friends, family, and teachers over the course of your life.
 And for some amazing—and accurate—information about the world around you, check out these 100 Awesome Facts About Everything!

-The beta-carotene in carrots can convert to vitamin A, which can improve your vision, but once your body has enough beta-carotene, it no longer makes that conversion.
-Carrots have, however, been linked to increased collagen consumption.
-That’s why they’re on the list of 50 Foods That Make You Look Younger.
+The beta-carotene in carrots can convert to vitamin A, which can improve your vision.
+However, once your body has enough beta-carotene, it no longer makes that conversion, according to Scientific American.
+An apple a day might keep the doctor away, but no amount of carrots is going to prevent your eyesight from worsening.

-Toads might have a bumpy, warty appearance, but they’re not the culprit behind warts.
-That dubious distinction goes to the human papillomavirus, of which there are more than 170 strains.
-You’ll have to do more than avoid amphibians if you want a nice complexion, however: here are the 30 Best Ways to Have Your Best Skin.
+Toads might have a bumpy, wart-like appearance, but that doesn’t mean that they’re the culprit behind warts.
+That dubious distinction goes to the human papillomavirus, or HPV, of which there are more than 170 strains.
+And you’ll have to do more than avoid amphibians if you want a nice complexion: Here are the 30 Best Ways to Have Your Best Skin.